homebrewedsec/seguri.io/_events/BlueTeamCon2024.md

   teaser: /assets/images/events-blueteamcon.png
 ---

-We’re excited to announce that Seguri will be attending [BlueTeamCon 2024](https://blueteamcon.com/), taking place on September 7-8, 2024, at the Fairmont Hotel Chicago.
+We’re excited to announce that Seguri will be attending <a title="BlueTeamCon" href="https://blueteamcon.com/" target="_blank">BlueTeamCon</a>, taking place on September 7-8, 2024, at the Fairmont Hotel Chicago.
 This event brings together cybersecurity professionals, practitioners, and enthusiasts to share knowledge, network, and discuss the latest trends in defensive security.

 ## Connect with Us